PootieT/famous-persona/README.md

 - `reward-bench`: Everything related to evaluation.
 Modified from [reward-bench](https://github.com/allenai/reward-bench)
 - `experiments`: Everything related to scripts that run our training/evaluation experiments.
 - `dump`: Raw results from our experiments
+- `analysis` : Code related to processing the results, attributions, etc.

 ## Citation